-&lt;sup>10All of our twelve early modern central banks have been treated in the literature as de facto predecessors to contemporary central banks.
+10 All of our twelve early modern central banks have been treated in the literature as de facto predecessors to contemporary central banks.
 From 1870, our country sample contains: Australia, Belgium, Canada, Denmark, Finland, France, Germany, Italy, Japan, Netherlands, Norway, Portugal, Spain, Sweden, Switzerland, United Kingdom, United States.

-country-level sources to reconstruct the particular asset composition for the constituents in our sample (for all details see the Data Appendix).
+sample (for all details see the Data Appendix).